OpenTelemetry and OpenTracing

 To connect OpenTelemetry traces and logs so that your application logs monitoring and analysis has the additional context provided by the OpenTelemetry traces, see Connect OpenTelemetry Traces and Logs for language specific instructions and example code.

-Datadog recommends you use the OpenTelemetry Collector Datadog exporter in conjunction with OpenTelemetry tracing clients.
+Datadog recommends you use the OpenTelemetry Collector Datadog exporter or the OTLP Ingest in the Datadog Agent in conjunction with OpenTelemetry tracing clients.
 However, if that doesn’t work for you:

 Each of the supported languages also has support for sending OpenTracing data to Datadog.